-- Uppers – more durable than anticipated, and hold up fine for my casual needs.
+- Uppers – were more durable than anticipated and held up fine for my everyday needs.

 Challenger ATR 5 Cons

 Men’s EVO Speedgoat Pros

 I switched to the Men's EVO Speedgoat shoe in size 9.5.
-The Speedgoat for women is a little more snug than I would like, but the Men's shoe fits perfectly.
-The toe box is wider, and the heel of the shoe is more snug than the Challenger.
-This works out well, as my foot does slide slightly in the Women's Challenger.
+The toe box is roomy, and the heel of the shoe is snugger than the Challenger.

-I'll be completing a review of the EVO Speedgoat over the next few days.
+I'll be completing a review of the EVO Speedgoat.
 If you subscribe to this blog on the Home page, you will receive all new posts.

-- Tread – The tread is much more “sticky” on the EVO Speedgoat than it is on the Challenger.
+- Tread – The tread is much more “sticky” on the EVO Speedgoat than on the Challenger.
 The EVO Speedgoat has a 5mm lug compared to the Challenger's 4mm lug, along with a slightly smaller drop.
-This, combined with the Vibram sole with a the smaller lug strip down the middle of the shoe definitely offers more stability and traction.
+This, combined with the Vibram sole and smaller lug strip down the shoe's middle, offers noticeably more stability and traction.

-- Comfort – The Men's Speedgoat 4 is still a comfortable shoe.
-I've now used it on east coast terrain, and in the very rocky Canyonlands of Utah, and have had no hotspots or foot fatigue.
+- Comfort – The Men's EVO Speedgoat is a comfortable shoe.
+I've now used it on east coast terrain and Utah's Canyonlands and have had no hotspots or foot fatigue.

 - Durability – The upper on the EVO Speedgoat is much more durable than the Challenger and provides a tighter fit.

 EVO Speedgoat Cons

-- Price – Like the Challengers, these are an expensive shoe, and unfortunately they also seem to not go on sale until the new version is released.
+- Like the Challengers, these are expensive shoes, and unfortunately, they also seem to not go on sale until the new version is released.

-- Colors – This is not really important, but the color selection does not really appeal to me.
-This is usually the case with Men's shoes.
-Fortunately, that is at the bottom of my priority list, well below performance.
+- Colors – This is not important, but the color selection does not appeal to me, and the women's shoe is not much better.